Excise: United States

 In the United States, the term "excise" has at least two meanings: (A) any tax other than a property tax or capitation (i.e., an excise is an indirect tax in the constitutional law sense), or (B) a tax that is simply called an excise in the language of the statute imposing that tax (an excise in the statutory law sense, sometimes called a "miscellaneous excise").
 An excise under definition (A) is not necessarily the same as an excise under definition (B).

 An excise (under definition B) has been defined as '"a tax upon manufacture, sale or for a business license or charter, as distinguished from a tax on real property, income or estates."

 Both the federal and state governments levy excise taxes on goods such as alcohol, motor fuel, and tobacco products.
 The laws of the federal government and of some state governments impose excises known as the income tax.
 Even though federal excise taxes are geographically uniform, state excise taxes vary considerably.
 Taxation constitutes a substantial proportion of the retail prices on alcohol and tobacco products.

 Local governments may also impose an excise tax.
 For example, the city of Anchorage, Alaska charges a cigarette tax of $1.30 per pack, which is on top of the federal excise tax and the state excise tax.
 In 2011, the United States federal excise tax on gasoline was 18.4 cents per gallon (4.86 ¢/L) and 24.4 cents per gallon (6.45 ¢/L) for diesel fuel.

 European Union

 In the European Union, harmonisation of excise duties has been considered from the outset.
 However, the first obstacle was the great heterogeneity of these taxes in the different Member States.
+Excise duty was introduced in the European Union by the Council Directive 92/12/EEC of 25 February 1992 on the general arrangements for products subject to excise duty and on the holding, movement and monitoring of such products, which came into force on 1 January 1993 with the advent of the single market.
+This Directive was repealed and replaced on 1 April 2010 by the Council Directive 2008/118/EC of 16 December 2008 concerning the general arrangements for excise duty and repealing Directive 92/12/EEC.
+Under the Directive, the following products are subject to excise duty: